 WELCOME to the Center for Innovation through Visualization and Simulation (CIVS) website.
-CIVS is located at the Calumet Campus of Purdue University Northwest in Hammond, Indiana.
+CIVS is located at the Hammond Campus of Purdue University Northwest in Hammond, Indiana.

 CIVS is a multidisciplinary center that combines advanced simulation techniques with 3-D visualization and virtual reality technologies.
 CIVS has been globally recognized by its integrated and application-driven approaches through the state-of-the-art simulation and virtual reality visualization technologies for providing innovative solutions to solve various university research problems, industry issues, as well as education and community problems.
 Through close partnerships with more than 90 external organizations, CIVS’s projects have provided substantial educational and economic impacts, resulting in more than $38 million dollars for companies.